vovkos/jancy/doc/build-guide/rst/prerequisites-libs.rst

 	Lua executables, header files and both static and dynamic libraries are available in official repositories of most Linux distributions.

-	Lua sources as well as the links to pre-compiled binaries (of both executables and libraries) could be found at the official Lua website: http://www.lua.org
+	Lua sources, as well as the links to pre-compiled binaries (of both executables and libraries), could be found at the official Lua website: http://www.lua.org

 	Both 5.2.x and 5.3.x branches should be fine.